SSWConsulting/SSW.Rules.Content/rules/link-your-customers-in-crm-to-their-respective-teams/rule.md

 **TODO: Lu to update**

+Add a button to the Ribbon to provision a new team and link to it

 ![Figure: Use the Ribbon]()

 ### Optimal (Recommended)

+Using a PCF control you can add a button directly into the form that can do everything for you.

 Click on this section on your CRM Dynamics to have a Team created: